Step-henC/spring-boot-ai/README.md

   - `spring.ai.openai.api-key=your_key_here`

+  The line above causes GitHub to reject pushes to the repository to a false positive secret.
+Follow git link to allow.
+OpenAI will deactivate the api key.
+Create a new api key on OpenAI's website.

+  **But please add an API key, otherwise project will not build or run!**

 ## Maven
 Ensure you have maven 3.5+ and Java 17 installed on your machine.
 Then run the following commands:
   - `mvn install`
   - `mvn spring-boot:run`

+  To run a different environment profile for the sake of allowed origins, run following commands:
+  - `mvn clean install` Do not forget OpenAI API Key
+  - `cd target`
+  - `java -jar Generator-0.0.1-SNAPSHOT.jar --spring.profiles.active=prod`

   # Explore Generator